misterhat/ytsearch/README.md

     # npm install -g ytsearch

 ## Examples
+Output the first five results for a search term with a pretty interface:

+    $ ytsearch "the beatles" -p -l 5

 Display the first five searches for terms with title, descriptions and URLs:

     $ ytsearch "dr katz" -f "%t\n%d\n%u\n\n" --limit 5